 In my art, I question what a drawing is and how it can affect thinking.
-Mark making, time, and space are integral to this investigation to expand my notion of the medium.
+Mark making, common materials, time, and space are integral to this investigation to expand my notion of the medium.
 Time is a system of measurement while space invites unusual formal dialogues.
 Eastern philosophy, Luce Irigaray, Avis Newman, metaphor, and post minimalism all influence my practice.
 I aim to create in between dimensions.
 It is there that drawing opens to what it can be.

 Traditionally, drawing is a rendering of a subject on a two-dimensional surface.
 In my work, it is used as a tool to expand how to see and experience the medium and its relationship to thinking.